Ronak0020/discord-utility/README.md

 # Discord-Utility

-A package containing some basic and common yet important and useful utility functions such as Shuffle Array, Remove Duplicates, Verification, etc. <p style="color:red">**This package supports both Discord.js v12 and Discord.js v13**</p>
+A package containing some basic and common yet important and useful utility functions such as Shuffle Array, Remove Duplicates, Verification, etc. <p style="color:red">**This package supports both Discord.js v12 and Discord.js v13 AND v14**</p>

 > ##### If you encounter any bugs, feel free to open an issue ticket in github